 I am also a human being and I am not perfect.
 Sometimes I give in to compulsions, sometimes I ruminate on things.
 I know that’s okay, too.
 The important thing is that most of the time, I don’t do those things.
 Most of the time I am able to keep moving forward.
 I choose to live my life, to face my fears, and to feel all of the hard things that I naturally would want to avoid.
 I choose courage, which doesn’t mean the absence of fear.
 I am continually learning, often inspired by the many stories from my members about how they are fighting this illness and overcoming it.

 I reach thousands of people through my work at NOCD as a therapist and as a writer, where I get to share my experience and help others realize that there is hope on the other side.
 And I am in constant amazement at the bravery of people with OCD.
 What I share with them is that recovery is a day-to-day practice.
 It is actively choosing to do something differently.
 It is being vulnerable and reaching out for help when you need it.
 Recovery is so many different things to so many different people.
 It is unique, it is progress over perfection, it is moving forward one day at a time, and sometimes one moment at a time.
 It is recognizing that you are not alone.

 If you’re struggling with OCD and are ready to begin your own treatment and recovery journey, NOCD is here for you.
 Our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP.
 We work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs – and that means the best care for our members.
-You can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.